Football Field Goal Range

 Field goal range describes how far a football team's kicker can kick.
 If a team is within field goal range, they are close enough to the opposing team's goal post to make a field goal based on the kicker's ability.
 Field goal range is based on numerous statistics on how kickers have performed in the past.

-To determine field goal range follow these steps:
+To calculate if a team is within field goal range follow these steps:

 10 + 7 = 17

-A team is said to be within field goal range, if they are at least 52 yards or closer to the opposing team's end zone.
-That would mean a team should at least be on the opposing team's 35-yard line before attempting a kick for the highest change of success.
+In the NFL, typical field goal range is around 52 yards.
+To be within field goal range, a team should be on the opposing team's 35-yard line before attempting a field goal for the highest chance of success, since 35+17=52.

-It is not impossible to score a field goal outside of field goal range, it's just very unlikely.
-It has, of course, been done before.
+REMEMBER: It is not impossible to make a field goal outside of field goal range.
+It's just unlikely.
+It has been done before.
 That's the beauty of sports, anything can happen.
 But, like all sports, football is a game of percentages.

 Kicking Outside of Field Goal Range

 Why would a team want to try a field goal if they are out of range?
 Certain situations call for a kicker to have to exceed expectations.
 For example, if there are only a few seconds left in the first half or in the game, the team should kick as long as they believe the place kicker has a chance at hitting the field goal.
 The longest ever field goal was kicked by Matt Prater, and was 64 yards.
 If a team is within 70 yards and the half is about to be over, they will likely try to kick a field goal as they have little to lose.